MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/large-enterprise/protected-data.md

 8. Governance tooling must limit VM deployment to approved images only.
 9. Whenever possible, node configuration management should apply policy requirements to the configuration of any guest operating system.
 Node configuration management should respect the existing investment in Group Policy Object (GPO) for resource configuration.
 10. Governance tooling will audit that automatic updates are enabled on all deployed assets.
 When possible, automatic updates will be enforced.
 When not enforced by tooling, node-level violations must be reviewed with operational management teams and remediated in accordance with operations policies.
 Assets that are not automatically updated must be included in processes owned by IT operations.
-11. Creation of new subscriptions or management groups for any mission critical-applications or protected data requires a review from the Cloud Governance team to ensure proper blueprint assignment.
+11. Creation of new subscriptions or management groups for any mission-critical applications or protected data requires a review from the Cloud Governance team to ensure proper blueprint assignment.
-12. A least-privilege access model will be applied to any subscription that contains mission critical apps or protected data.
+12. A least-privilege access model will be applied to any subscription that contains mission-critical applications or protected data.
 13. The cloud vendor must be capable of integrating encryption keys managed by the existing on-premises solution.
 14. The cloud vendor must be capable of supporting the existing edge device solution and any required configurations to protect any publicly exposed network boundary.
 15. The cloud vendor must be capable of supporting a shared connection to the global WAN, with data transmission routed through the existing edge device solution.